 When employees give you their ideas, remember to take them seriously.
 Sometimes the best new ideas, like finding a new mass payment system, or allowing sick-day employees to work from home, will be found in a suggestion box.
 The company has to open itself up to those ideas.
 Above all, by showing you're taking their notes, they'll be more open to communicating with you in the future.

 Employees can be worried about saying anything if they feel like they'll get quieted down regardless.
-Work with managers and supervisors to let them know to be open to employees bringing up concerns.
+Work with managers and supervisors to teach them how to be open to employees bringing up concerns, and how to improve internal communication in their own team.

 Tell them if they're not comfortable, to be nonjudgemental, and send the employees your way.
 Ask that nobody mocks or shames employees for their opinions or ideas.
 If an employee feels listened to, they're more likely to be open to change and criticism of them as well.